Columbus High School (Columbus, Georgia)

 Columbus High School (CHS) is a public high school located in Columbus, Georgia, United States.
 It serves as one of the Muscogee County School District's liberal arts magnet schools.
 It opened in 1890.

-In 2018, the school ranked second in the state of Georgia, 105th in the nation, and 21st among magnet schools in the nation by U.S. News & World Report.
+In 2025, Columbus High School (CHS) ranked second in the state of Georgia, 78th in the nation, and 1st amongst local Muscogee County High Schools according to U.S. News & World Report.